brikis98/yevgeniy-brikman-homepage/_posts/2012-03-18-seven-languages-in-seven-weeks-scala.md

 {% endhighlight %}

-I tried to keep the code fairly generic, so it should work for any NxN tic tac toe board.
+I tried to keep the code fairly generic, so it should work for any NxN tic-tac-toe board.
 I also used this as an opportunity to play with some functional programming, so I intentionally stuffed everything into a List (albeit a mutable one), avoided for loops, too many objects, and so on.
 To be honest, I'm not thrilled with the result.